What’s It All About?

 This may be due to feeds probably not meshing well with the internet’s data gathering industry because such feeds allow users to consume web content (though usually not the full text of a site’s articles) without triggering the dozens or even hundreds of analytics scripts lurking on web pages.
 Also, the big shots in the search and social media industry that have their own mechanisms for content aggregation have a disincentive to promote RSS or Atom apps as an alternative.

-That leaves you as the average user and wanna-be-feeds reader rinsed down the drain to get your daily dose of online content updates.
+That leaves you as the average user and wanna-be-feeds reader rinsed down the sewer cover to get your daily dose of online content updates.
 Yet, there are still ways to get goin’… read on!

 Subscribe To Feeds

 Subscribing to a feed requires a feed reader.
 You can download special desktop clients or apply add-ons / extensions to your browser for this purpose and some websites even provide feed reading services as well.